CAPLTER/caplter-research-protocols/Stormwater/Stormwater_ISCO_Lab_Protocol.md

 ## **Before leaving site, make sure that:**

 * Data is downloaded from ISCO
-* ISOC program (Storm1, Storm2, or Storm3) has been select and started
+* ISCO program (Storm1, Storm2, or Storm3) has been select and started
 * ISCO housing is locked
 * Data sheet is filled out as best as possible
 * All samples bottles are labeled (using tape and sharpie) and tightly capped
 * Check that unused bottles are uncapped
-* Top (distributor arm) of ISOC body is seated on bottom (place where bottles are housed) body.
+* Top (distributor arm) of ISCO body is seated on bottom (place where bottles are housed) body.
 * Return to lab, place in cold room if not able to process right away